ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

    * [BYOL: Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/upgrading.html){: external}
    * [Migrating to Databases for MySQL](/docs/databases-for-mysql?topic=databases-for-mysql-migrating)
 * IBM partners can [provide migration support](https://wanclouds.net/ibm-request){: external} to help you smoothly transition to the latest version of MySQL.
 However, this migration support does come with a cost.

+### Microsoft SQL Server 2014 EOS
+{: classic-ms-sql-server-2014-eos}

+Microsoft SQL Server 2014 is a database software that is available as an add-on to IBM Bare Metal Servers.
+Support for this software ends on 9 July 2024.
+Which includes updates, bug fixes, and technical support for the product.
+After this date, clients can't download the software.

+Review the following details for this deprecation:

+* If you are using MS SQL Server 2014, the software will continue to run after the EOS date.
+However, after this date, IBM will not provide support, including bug fixes or security updates.
+* If you don't upgrade to the latest version of Microsoft SQL Server 2022, the lack of support and updates can expose your systems and apps to security vulnerabilities and compatibility issues.

+For existing customers, upgrade to the latest version.

+* To continue using MS SQL Server on IBM Cloud Bare Metal and VSI Servers, it is recommended that you upgrade to the latest supported version of MS SQL Server 2022.
+By doing so, you can take advantage of new features, performance improvements, and security patches.
+* IBM partners can provide [migration support](https://wanclouds.net/ibm-request){: external} to help you smoothly transition to the latest version of Microsoft SQL Server 2014.
+However, this migration support does come with a cost.